mschoneman/RP-Switch/README.md

 <img src="https://raw.githubusercontent.com/dragoonDorise/RP-Switch/main/screenshots/home-dark.jpg">

-You can also toggle the zoom level of the Systems list with a press on the button Y
+You can also toggle the zoom level of the Systems list with a press on the button L2

 <img src="https://raw.githubusercontent.com/dragoonDorise/RP-Switch/main/screenshots/home-zoom.jpg">